 6. Mentor a Child

-Big Pal, Little Pal, is a program that pairs up college students with children from the boys and girls club or with other homes.
-This gives kids who may not have a good role model in their life a chance to experience a healthy relationship with an adult.
+While tutoring is helping a student academically, mentoring is helping a student in all aspects of life.
+Specific to Lee University, Big Pal, Little Pal, is a program that pairs up college students with children from the boys and girls club or other homes.
+This program, and mentorship in general, gives kids who may not have a good role model a chance to experience a healthy relationship with an adult.

 7. Organize a Summer Reading Program

 Students may forget some of the information they learned during the year over the course of the summer.
 Summer reading programs keep their reading skills active and minds fresh.
 Organizing a summer reading program is an excellent way to get kids to read a book, broaden their vocabularies, and learn something new.
 You can share your favorite books, offer prizes to children who meet their goals, and turn the program into a friendly competition, all while teaching children the importance of reading.